bhstoller/AgeTransform-VAE/README.md

 ### 4. Decoder Network
 <p align="justify">

-- The decoder reconstructs the image from the latent space and the 2-dimensional conditional.
+- The decoder reconstructs the image from the latent space and the conditions (age, gender).
 - It uses transposed convolution layers (deconvolutions) to upsample the feature maps gradually.
 - The layers mirror the encoder:
 	- 128×128 → 64×64 → 32×32 → 16×16